x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 **What you will take away**

-Download the [Outlook for iOS and Android: tips and tricks that save you time reference sheet](media/outlook-mobile-time-saving-tips-and-tricks.pdf) to keep the information you learned handy.
+Download the [Outlook for iOS and Android: tips and tricks that save you time reference sheet](media/outlook-mobile-time-saving-tips-and-tricks.pdf) (PDF) to keep the information you learned handy.